 To achieve these aims we publish original research articles, review and educational articles, news, letters, investigative journalism, and articles commenting on the clinical, scientific, social, political, and economic factors affecting health.
+The BMJ also aims to publish articles that advance debate on the science and art of patient partnership and coproduction of health.
 We are delighted to consider articles for publication from doctors and others, and from anywhere in the world.

 We can publish only about 7% of the 7000-8000 articles we receive each year, but we aim to give quick and authoritative decisions.
 For all types of article the average time from submission to first decision is two to three weeks and from acceptance to publication eight to 10 weeks.
 These times are usually shorter for original research articles.
 We reject about two thirds of all submissions without sending them for external peer review, but many authors tell us they appreciate quick decisions that allow them to submit their work elsewhere without delay.

 We also audit the performance of The BMJ's research articles, using a wide range of indicators to assess their impact on readers and their dissemination to the wider world.

 All research papers in The BMJ are published with open access.
 Moreover, The BMJ immediately fulfils the requirements of the US National Institutes of Health, the UK Medical Research Council, the Wellcome Trust, and other funding bodies by making the full text of publicly funded research freely available to all on bmj.com and sending it directly to PubMed Central, the National Library of Medicine's full text archive.